 The products might range from washing powders to political parties.
 The scandal surrounding Cambridge Analytica illustrates the methods by which advertisers can identify good ‘targets’.

 Your typical narcissist

 There has been an explosion in mental health ‘types’ over the last 40+ years (for example, dyslexics, autistics, psychopaths, sociopaths, narcissists, bi-polars, borderlines, etc, etc).
 These disorder types appear constantly in fiction, medical documentaries and in crime documentaries.
 And this regular exposure has reinforced them in the public consciousness – at the expense of much more normal explanations.
-For every one person who has heard of, say, ‘stimulus generalisation’, a hundred have heard of autism or ADHD.
+For every one person who has heard of, say, ‘stimulus generalisation’ (a truly important psychological reality), a hundred have heard of narcissists and ADHD.

-How do we know that these mental disorder types definitely exist?
+But how do we know that these personality types and mental disorder types definitely exist?
 Can we use checklists of ‘known’ characteristics to distinguish them one from another?

 Types and their mental disorders